 Click on 'Draw structure'

-Draw a molecule or reaction or search for chemicals
+Draw a molecule or search for a specific chemical in the search bar

 Click on 'Done' when finished